dom-rivera/dom-rivera/README.md

 - 👯 I’m looking to collaborate on Human Resources, Organization Development, Data Analytics, Psychology, and Psychometrics
 - 💬 Ask me about Human Resources, Organization Development, Data Analytics, Psychology, and Psychometrics
 - 📫 How to reach me: https://www.linkedin.com/in/dom-joseph-rivera/
-- ⚡ Fun fact: I enjoy reading books and I love watches
+- ⚡ Fun fact: I enjoy reading books, I love watches, and I am the lead guitarist of a local band in the Philippines.

 ## 🛠️ Languages and Tools
 ### R